 Bicycle tourism is for fun.
-It’s typically not a means to train or get in shape (though you can certainly do both) but rather to create the best kind of souvenir, a lasting sense of the road you traveled and the places you visited.
-A way to capture the spirit of your destination rather than record a new race time.
+It’s typically not a means to train or get in shape (though you can certainly do both), but rather to create the best kind of souvenir: a lasting sense of the road you traveled and the places you visited.
+It’s a way to capture the spirit of your destination rather than record a new race time.

 Types of tours

 When you hear “bicycle tourism,” do you picture an experienced cyclist on an expensive bike with saddlebags hugging the tires?
-If so, it’s time to draw a new picture of what bicycle tourism means, and we’re happy to do that for you.
+If so, it’s time to draw a new picture of what bicycle tourism means, which is exactly what we’re here for.

 Bicycle tourism encompasses several different type of touring.
 Commercial or self-supported.
 With a guide, or without.
 With lodging, or not.
 There are lots of options.
 Here’s a breakdown.

 1. Guided: You have a guide, a set plan, and a structured daily schedule.
 These tours will have just about everything planned out for you: hotels, rental bikes, routes, meals, luggage transfers, sightseeing tours, and more.
 The guide will be there to show you the region and to help in case of breakdowns (mechanical or human).
 Guided tours are usually group tours (unless you book a private program).